Welcome to today's edition of the Rush 24-7 podcast.

 But go ask the Clintons about this.

-This was one of two people who was given a microphone in the audience to ask, or it was asked by Anderson Cooper.
+This was one of two people who was given a microphone in the audience to ask, or it was asked by Anderson Cooper, did you get the answer you wanted?

 The guy just said no.

-The panel uh after the debate was concluded.
+Bill Bennett, this is from the roundtable discussion, the panel after the debate was concluded.

-Uh Bill Bennett and Anderson Cooper here.
+Bill Bennett and Anderson Cooper here.

-I'm getting a ton of emails saying that this guy who asked the question is part of Hillary Clinton's gay gay steering committee.
+I'm getting a ton of emails saying that this guy who asked the question is part of Hillary Clinton's gay steering committee.

 That's interesting.

-I had not heard uh the possibility that he is on some sort of steering committee for a Democratic campaign.
+I had not heard the possibility that he is on some sort of steering committee for a Democratic campaign.

-It's something we should follow up on because certainly I had not heard that and uh had no knowledge of, nor do I think anyone here, and if so, that should have been certainly disclosed, and we would have disclosed that.
+It's something we should follow up on because certainly I had not heard that and had no knowledge of, nor do I think anyone here.

-Uh yeah, well, it's being addressed today, I guess.
+Yeah, well, it's being addressed today, I guess.

 Anderson Cooper in the past has said, look, campaign activists are people too.